rhezab/smile/docs/timeline.md

 Using this approach you can configure fairly complex branching flows through pages.

-The `timeline.build()` method steps through all nodes pushed using `pushSeqRoute()` and mades the `next` point to the successor and `prev` point to the previous route.
-If this is not what you want (because your routes need more complex flows) you can simply omnit the `build` step.
+The `timeline.build()` method steps through all nodes pushed using `pushSeqRoute()` and makes the `next` point to the successor and `prev` point to the previous route.
+If this is not what you want (because your routes need more complex flows) you can simply omit the `build` step.

 ### Randomized flows and complex branching